pxp888/RDI-field-guide/README.md

 <br>

 # Validation & Testing
-The code was tweaked so that no errors or warnings were encountered in either the HTML or CSS files when run through the official W3C validators.
+The code was reviewed so that no errors or warnings were encountered in either the HTML or CSS files when run through the official W3C validators.

 __Validators Used:__
 *   [W3C Markup Validator](https://validator.w3.org/)